Painting Positivity: How a Tin of Paint Can Boost Your Mental Health

 Painting itself can also affect your mood, particularly furniture painting and upcycling.
 In this article, we’ll explore the positive effects of painting on mental health and provide some inspiration for your furniture transformation journey.

-Exploring the evidence on painting positivity
+Exploring the evidence on painting for mental health

-There is plenty of research on the positive effects of crafting, painting artwork and creativity for your mental health and wellbeing.
+There’s plenty of research on the positive effects of crafting, painting artwork and creativity for your mental health and wellbeing.
 Studies have shown that craft can have a positive impact on mental wellbeing, reduce anxiety and help people cope with negative feelings.

 Our friendly Facebook group, The Frenchic Fan Forum, has formed a wonderfully creative community of over 620,000 people.
 They share their painting projects, exchange tips and look for inspiration.